 Starts at Mt Wilson fire station (off Bells Line of Road, Blue Mts)

 Around 9km.
-Allow up to six hours.
+Allow 6-7 hours.

 Easy-moderate (with a lilo!).
 Easy navigation.

 Ideal in summer on a warm day.
 Avoid before heavy rain or storms.